-There is a large variety in possible data sources from which we can extract and that number is not likely going to decrease.
+There is a large variety of data sources from which we can extract, and that number is not likely going to decrease.
 The ETL path that has to be taken for each source can vary heavily depending on all kinds of factors including application architecture, company security, departmental policies, etcetera.
 Middle-sized to large companies tend to use multiple applications from which data can be extracted to feed the greedy monster that is BI.
 In our case it is safe to say that ‘greed is good’ with the words of Gordon Gekko.

-So to move on with a more specific case in which we could encounter a blockage to extract data directly from the database:
+So, to move on with a more specific case in which we could encounter a blockage to extract data directly from the database:

-The existing data delivery to BI was done through database views since the database architecture is obscure to say the least and doesn’t make sense to other developers than developer team A. The views contains technical and business logic that is vital in providing correct data.
+The existing data delivery to BI was done through database views since the database architecture is obscure to say the least and doesn’t make sense to other developers than developer team A. The views contain technical and business logic that is vital in providing correct data.
 Since there is a constant stream of incoming business requests that need to be implemented into the application, there could very well be adjustments necessary in the coding towards the different child applications including BI.
 Without it, the incoming data in our data warehouse could contain faulty data…

 This would offer the following main benefits: